Chaoses-Ib/ComfyScript/README.md

 ## Transpiler
 The transpiler can translate ComfyUI's workflows to ComfyScript.

 When this repository is installed, `SaveImage` and similar nodes will be hooked to automatically save the script as images' metadata.
+And the script will also be output to the terminal.

 For example, here is a workflow in ComfyUI: